-The Group may be required under a land lease agreement to make payments for site restoration at the option of the lessor.
-It has been assessed that the option given to the lessor makes it more likely to acquire the plant built at the lease site from the Group rather that restoring the site.
-Therefore, the criteria to recognise provision for restoration obligation is not fully met and no provision has been recognised in these consolidated financial statements.
+As explained in note 30, the Group may be required under lease agreements to make payments for site restoration at the option of the lessor.
+The incurrence of site restoration costs by the Group is contingent to the option that lessor will exercise, the lessor has not yet notified the Group on this matter.
+Therefore, the criteria to recognise provision for restoration obligation has not been met and no provision has been recognised in these consolidated financial statements.